Public Library of Mount Vernon & Knox County

 What Are You Reading?
 Podcast will be live on Monday, February 24, 2025 at 4:00 p.m., online.
 Listen or watch via our YouTube Channel, on Spotify, Facebook, or on our website.
 Just search for Public Library of Mount Vernon and Knox County.

-Librarians Christie and Katie will discuss the NEA Big Read book selection, Interior Chinatown by Charles Yu on the “What Are You Reading?” podcast.
+Librarians Christie and Katie will discuss the NEA Big Read book selection, Interior Chinatown by Charles Yu on the "What Are You Reading?
+Podcast.

 NEA Big Read: Ekphrastic Writing Workshop at The Gund

 On Thursday, February 27th, The Gund at Kenyon College welcomes creative writers across genres to visit the art museum from 6:00 p.m. to 7:00 p.m. for an Ekphrastic Writing Workshop.
 Whether you’re a poet or a playwright, a memoirist or genre fiction writer, this workshop is a great opportunity to stretch your imagination with prompts responding to and expanding on works of art in the exhibitions and the NEA Big Read Theme, “Where We Live.”
 Led by Associates from The Gund and The Kenyon Review, this workshop is sure to inspire!
 All are welcome.
 Materials and supplies provided.
-The Gund is located at 101 ½ College Drive, Gambier, OH.
-Free parking is available in the West Quad Parking Garage on College Drive.
-This workshop is open to writers aged 12+, but it is recommended that writers under age 18 attend with a parent or guardian.

 NEA Big Read: "Where We Live" Appalachian Square Dance Workshop